walterbender/Syllabi/color.md

 *Color, when once reduced to certain definite rules, can be taught like music.* &mdash;G. Seurat

-Although it is possible that one viewer's perception of color may be very different from another's, experimental evidence suggests that the relationships between colors are, in many respects, universal, and thus relatively free from individual and cultural influences.
+Although it is possible that perception of color of one viewer may be very different from that of another viewer, experimental evidence suggests that the relationships between colors are, in many respects, universal, and thus relatively free from individual and cultural influences.
 The "experience of color" can be described objectively, so that predictable visual sensations can be elicited by adjusting the relationships among colors.
 A model of color experience is described